 Inside, most of Butterfield’s furnishings and decorations have been replaced, and the most interesting features are either later (e.g. the Jowett memorial by Onslow Ford, c.1894, and the silver gilt altar, 1927) or survivals from the Chapel he demolished (the crowned brazen eagle lectern of c.1630, the Jacobean pulpit, and the stained glass).
 The memorial tablets are mostly post-1860 and do not commemorate actual burials.
 A few which do, from the old Chapel, were put together by Butterfield in a corner of the Antechapel – there were probably more, but not many more, as the nearby Parish Church of St Mary Magdalen seems to have been the College’s usual burial place.

 In the entrance passage to the Chapel are the war memorials listing Balliol members who died in the First and Second World Wars.
-An exhaustive list of all the memorials in the curtilage of the College and those named on them, compiled in 1998–1999, is available here.
+An exhaustive list of all the memorials in the curtilage of the College and those named on them, compiled in 1998–1999, is available on the Archives website.

 The altar cloth was hand embroidered by Mary Addison to commemorate the Balliol’s 750th anniversary in 2013 (she was Library Assistant at the time).